qASIC-Tools/qASIC-docs/docs/setup/qinstance.md

 To make the experience of using qASIC smoother, it is highly recommended to create a qInstance at the beginning of your project's lifetime.

 :::note
-**THIS IS OPTIONAL!** qASIC will work just fine without a qInstance, but most systems won't be able to communicate with each other.
+**THIS IS OPTIONAL** - qASIC will work just fine without a qInstance, but most systems won't be able to communicate with each other.
 :::

 ## Features of qInstance